gardenermike/finding-lane-lines-reprise/README.md

 I applied a series of transformations to each image to find the lane lines.

 #### 1. Undistortion
 For each image, I removed camera distortion using the aforementioned `undistort` method.
 An example base image and undistorted image are below.
+Note that without the visual reference of straight lines like those found in the chessboard, it is difficult to see a difference.

 ![Base image with distortion][base image]
 ![Image with distortion removed][undistorted]